Information-Theoretic Approaches to Differential Privacy: What else do we want to learn?

-Majority of the existing literature benefits from this approach of using rate-distortion theory for quantifying the privacy guarantee or for determining the amount of information that is leaked as mentioned in Section \ref{sec:source_coding}. \cite{PG21} stands out in the way the rate-distortion perspective is translated for differential privacy where various fidelity criteria is set to determine how fast the empirical distribution converges to the actual source distribution.
-This could be extended for detection of adversarial examples attacking differentially private mechanisms beyond the work \cite{r17}, where the authors presented an application of the Kullback-Leibler differential privacy (Definition \ref{def:KL-DP}) for detecting misclassification attacks in Laplace mechanisms.
+In particular, for classification of adversarial examples in differentially private mechanisms where adversaries may seek for ways to harm the systems via modifying the ML model and misclassifying to model inputs, the source-coding theory could provide new insights in the differential privacy measure itself.
+A great majority of the existing information theory literature benefits from source coding theory for quantifying the privacy guarantee or for determining the leakage as already mentioned in Section \ref{sec:source_coding}. \cite{PG21} stands out in the way the rate-distortion perspective is translated for differential privacy where various fidelity criteria is set to determine how fast the empirical distribution converges to the actual source distribution.
+This approach could be extended for detection of adversarial examples attacking differentially private mechanisms beyond the work \cite{r17}, where the authors presented an application of the Kullback-Leibler differential privacy for detecting misclassification attacks in Laplace mechanisms.
 The corresponding distributions of relative entropy are considered as the differentially private noise with and without the adversary's advantage.
 The essential distinction that has to be made as relating differential privacy to mutual information is that the mutual information requires an input distribution.
 Differential privacy, on the other hand, is a characteristic of the mapping function applied on the input.
 Consequently, the query mechanism, hence the sensitivity, should play a role in defining the fidelity criterion as translating the adversarial classification into a rate-distortion problem similarly to \cite{UO22}.
-Ultimately, this approach could be generalized beyond misclassification attacks for various types of attacks using a rate-distortion perspective in order to determine and manipulate limits of the impact and detection probability of an attack, and to formally characterize a trade-off between the two.
-Moreover, by casting DP for adversarial classification into a source coding problem, information-theoretic tools will be used to construct \textit{explicit coding strategies} for privacy preservation in anomaly detection.
+Ultimately, this approach inspired by rate-distortion theory could be generalized beyond misclassification attacks for various types of attacks in order to determine and manipulate limits of the impact and detection probability of an attack, and to formally characterize a trade-off between the two.
+Moreover, by casting differential privacy for adversarial classification into a source coding problem, information-theoretic tools could be used to construct \textit{explicit coding strategies} for privacy preservation in anomaly detection.

-This selective summary of what we know so far on the information-theoretic approaches to differential privacy will enable researchers to determine the trade-offs between the probability of correctly detecting adversarial examples and the limits of the privacy guarantee that the system can provide to its individual participants in various settings.